Charniele Herring

 Charniele LeRhonda Herring (/ʃɑrˈnɛl ˈhɛrɪŋ/ shar-NEL-_-HERR-ing; born September 25, 1969) is an American politician.
 She has served in the Virginia House of Delegates since 2009, representing the 4th district, made up of portions of the city of Alexandria and Fairfax County, near Washington, D.C.
-She is the current Majority Leader of the Virginia House of Delegates.
+She is the current majority leader of the Virginia House of Delegates.

 Herring is a member of the Democratic Party.
-She has been the House Democratic Caucus Chair since 2015 and in December 2012, she was the first African-American to be elected chair of the Democratic Party of Virginia.
-In 2020, she was elected to be the Majority Leader in the Virginia House of Delegates, making her the first woman and the first African-American to hold the position.
+She was chosen the House Democratic Caucus Chair in 2015 and in December 2012, she was the first African-American to be elected chair of the Democratic Party of Virginia.
+In 2020, she was elected to be the majority leader in the Virginia House of Delegates, making her the first woman and the first African-American to hold the position.
 After April 27, 2022, she was de facto minority leader following the ouster of Eileen Filler-Corn.
 The Democratic caucus did not immediately choose a replacement for Filler-Corn, but simultaneously voted to retain Herring as their caucus chair.
 On June 1, 2022, Delegate Don Scott, who had called for the ouster of both Herring and Filler-Corn, was selected as minority leader.
+Herring became majority leader again when Scott was chosen as House Speaker after the 2023 elections.